-Important Safety Information About Mirena
+Kyleena Important Safety Information

-• Don’t use Mirena if you have a pelvic infection, get infections easily or have certain cancers.
-Less than 1% of users get a serious infection called pelvic inflammatory disease.
-If you have persistent pelvic or abdominal pain, see your healthcare provider.
+- If you have a pelvic infection, get infections easily, or have certain cancers, don’t use Kyleena.
+Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).

 - Ovarian cysts may occur but usually disappear.

-• Bleeding and spotting may increase in the first few months and continue to be irregular.
-Periods over time may become shorter, lighter or even stop.
+- Bleeding and spotting may increase in the first 3 to 6 months and remain irregular.
+Periods over time usually become shorter, lighter, or may stop.

-Mirena does not protect against HIV or STDs.
+Kyleena does not protect against HIV or STDs.

-For important risk and use information about Mirena, please see the Full Prescribing Information.
+For important risk and use information about Kyleena, please see Full Prescribing Information.